Advertising

 Flag of Mali

-With an area of 1,241,238 km² the country is 3.5 times the size of Germany, or slightly less than twice the size of the U.S. state of Texas.
-Located in the central part of the country is its highest point, Mount Hombori Tondo, with 1,155 m.
-Mali's climate ranges from subtropical in south to arid, hot and dry in north.
+With an area of 1,241,238 km², the country is 3.5 times the size of Germany, or almost twice the size of the U.S. state of Texas.
+Located in the central part is the highest point of the country, Mount Hombori Tondo, with 1,155 m.

-Republic of Mali | République de Mali
+Mali | République du Mali

 Background: